humansinstitute/BitcoinForHumans/HireSmartContracts.md

 It my belief that Bitcoin provides the best monetary qualities required for a Value Store.
 So the next question would be were we to use Bitcoin inside a smart contract, would it naturally

+---

+## What is a smart contract?

+In reality it is a deterministic contract which is evaluated true or false and wil take the actions specified.

+When applied to money, this is general in one of x situations please pay money to y.

+Everything else we build around these contracts is really interfacing with this world in order to take the minuatea of **"important decisions"** and ensuring these always execute in a provably deterministic way.